Metal Building Cost Per SQFT

 Pitfalls to Avoid

 It’s important that you choose a reliable steel building supplier.
 Some suppliers are eager to give potential customers the lowest quote possible.
 That quote, while seemingly an unbeatable deal, is low because it isn’t accurate.
-It fails to take into account all of the variables that go into pricing, such as seismic activity, snow loads and customization options.
+It fails to take into account all of the variables that go into pricing, such as seismic activity, snow loads and customization options that result in the best metal buildings.
 If it seems too good to be true, it probably is.
 As McCain notes, another issue in immediately jumping on the lowest quote is the quality of work you receive.

 “Cheap structures are cheap for a reason.
 General Steel structures are made with solid, all-American, I-beam construction with a 50-year structural warranty.
 The cheaper companies offer no warranty and typically are tube steel or weld-up structures.”